Sex Toy Care & Maintenance

 © Dangerous Lilly*

-This page will be referenced in every future review that I do, a one-stop spot for all the information you need on the care and cleaning of vibrators, dildos, masturbators, buttplugs and other sex toys.
+CleanToysIt’s here!
+A one-stop spot for all the information you need on the care and cleaning of vibrators, dildos, masturbators, buttplugs and other sex toys.
 All sex toy materials are not created equal, so your care for them shouldn’t be either.
 Cleaning a sex toy properly is very important for your health and safety, as well as the longevity of your items.
 Please also be aware that when it comes to the safety of non-fluid-bonded partners, you should only ever share sex toys that can be sanitized OR if not, sex toys that are covered in a condom.
 In the sex toy material guide below, you’ll see a lot of mentions of porous vs. non-porous.
 Non-porous sex toys are the only ones that can be safely shared (without the need for a condom barrier).
-There are some issues floating around with being able to kill off / sanitize items when one user is sharing with a partner and they are infected with Hep.
+There are some issues floating around with being able to kill off / sanitize items when one user is sharing with a partner and they are infected with Hepatitis.

 *Please note that this content is written by me and is under copyright.
 You may link to it but please do not copy my guide word for word onto your site.
 Just putting in a source link does not make it ok.
 I worked hard on these words and want them to be shared…..but not used and abused.
 Thank you.